HakubJozak/mana/README.markdown

 [http://83.167.232.160/games/any-name](http://83.167.232.160/games/any-name)

 and replace 'any-name' by a name of your choice.
 Send the URL to your friend(s) and play!
-The controls are very simple:

 __WARNING 1__: the server has very limited resources and might go offline unexpectedly.

-__WARNING 2__: anyone who knows little about HTML or JavaScript can cheat, so choose your opponents with care ;) __WARNING 3__: I am almost sure there are security issues (XSS and such), don't say I did not warn you! (see TODO)
+__WARNING 2__: anyone who knows little about HTML or JavaScript can cheat, so choose your opponents with care ;)

+__WARNING 3__: I am almost sure there are security issues (XSS and such), don't say I did not warn you! (see TODO)

 ## Requirements